Analysis of Spin Current Generation by Elastic Waves in $f$-wave Altermagnets: Results

 where we use $(k_x, k_y)=k (\cos \theta, \sin \theta)$ in the second line.
 From the symmetry correspondence, the first term is interpreted as the coupling between the spin current $J_x \sigma_{z} $ and the $xy$-type strain, while the second term is interpreted as the coupling between the spin current $J_y\sigma_z$ and the $x^2-y^2$-type strain, where the former case corresponds to the results in Figs.~\ref{fig:mu} and \ref{fig:delta}.
 In the latter case, we can expect spin current generation in the $J_y\sigma_z$ component, which was confirmed by numerical calculations (not shown).

 From this analysis, we also expect the characteristic angle dependence of spin current generation; $J_x\sigma_z$ is generated by elastic waves with $\sin 2\theta$ dependence, while $J_y\sigma_z$ is generated with $\cos 2\theta$ dependence.
 We numerically demonstrate such a feature by calculating the angle dependence of ${\rm Im}[\Phi^{z}_x]$ and ${\rm Im}[\Phi^{z}_y]$ for $u=0.1$, $\mu=1.5$, and $\delta=0.01$, as shown in Figs.~\ref{fig:theta}(a) and \ref{fig:theta}(b), respectively.
-The result indicates that the above intuitive picture is valid for the present mechanism of the strain-induced spin current driven by the antisymmetric spin splitting in the band structure.
+The result indicates that the above intuitive picture is valid for the present mechanism of the spin current induced by elastic waves driven by the antisymmetric spin splitting in the band structure.

-Finally, let us briefly discuss the comparison with the result for a nonmagnetic Rashba system, where a similar strain-induced spin current generation was reported~\cite{Ogawa2023}.
+Finally, let us briefly discuss the comparison with the result for a nonmagnetic Rashba system, where a similar spin current generation by elastic waves was reported~\cite{Ogawa2023}.
 As detailed in the Appendix, the present mechanism, driven by the magnetic phase transition, can yield a more efficient spin current response than the previous mechanism induced by the relativistic SOC.
 In addition, the present mechanism offers the advantage of controllable spin current generation, since the magnetic phase transition serves as a trigger for such responses.
 As the candidate materials for the two mechanisms differ, our present approach using magnetic materials provides an alternative route for inducing spin currents via elastic waves.